Updated: Jan 23

 12:47 pm, May 10th, 1869.
 An unnamed railroad worker had just pounded the famous “Golden Spike'' into the rocky ground at Promontory Summit, Utah, after big-names Leland Stanford and Thomas Durant swung and failed to hit the stake.
 The Transcontinental Railroad, a revolution in American transportation, was finally finished!
 But although this is probably the most well-known railway in American history, it certainly isn’t the first.
 In today’s blog, we’re going to travel through the history of locomotives in America to discover the lesser-known stories of how trains affected everything from travel to funerals to television.
 All aboard!

 Let’s begin by rewinding sixty-five years from then, to Wales in 1804.
 On February 21, the Penydarren Tramroad drove the first-ever steam-powered locomotive down nine miles of railroad tracks.
-It carried with it 10 tons of iron and around 70 passengers at an astounding speed of five miles per hour!
+It carried with it ten tons of iron and around seventy passengers, at an astounding speed of five miles per hour!

 Unfortunately, the construction of the Transcontinental Railroad was not nearly as glamorous in reality as it seemed on paper.
 A collection of men was assembled to build the railroad, but when they realized how intense the labor was, many left the project.
-Consequently, the head of the Central Pacific (Charles Crocker) began to hire Chinese immigrants, taking advantage of their desperate situations, language barrier, and willingness to work.
+Consequently, the head of the Central Pacific, Charles Crocker, began to hire Chinese immigrants; taking advantage of their desperate situations, language barrier, and willingness to work.
 The Union Pacific chief, General Grenville Dodge, hired Irish men for the same reasons.
-These overworked, underpaid men made their way through the brutal terrain of the West, suffering vicious attacks from the Native American Arapaho, Cheyenne, and Sioux tribes (who were trying to prevent the progress of the “iron horse” from destroying their homes and homeland).
+These overworked, underpaid men made their way through the brutal terrain of the West, suffering vicious attacks from the Native American Arapaho, Cheyenne, and Sioux tribes in their attempts to prevent the progress of the “iron horse” from destroying their homeland.
 As the exhausted workers traveled through the wilderness, they brought gambling, drinking, prostitution, and violence with them.
 Pop-up towns, fights in taverns, and men living by their own rules spiked through the deserts and mountains, inspiring the tales of the Wild West.

-Before the final stake was driven, those wishing to travel across the U.S. would have had to endure five to six months of cramped stagecoach travel over fierce terrain.
+Before the final stake was driven into the ground at Promontory Point, those wishing to travel across the U.S. would have had to endure five to six months of cramped stagecoach travel over fierce terrain.
 The passengers would be exhausted from their less-than-luxurious trip—and $1,000 lighter!
 But the dawn of transcontinental travel reduced prices by nearly 86% and shortened travel time to seven days.
 First-class passengers could pay $136 per ticket and enjoy their week in a Pullman sleeping car, second-class $110, and third class—or “emigrant class”—$65 for a space on a bench.

 As we’ve discovered here, trains have made their way across America, through burial sites and wilderness, into folklore and reality.
 We know they’ve provided jobs for thousands of people, though the conditions were less than ideal.
 History tells us they’ve carried supplies to warring armies and families to each other.
 But how have trains played a role in your life?